Lightning-AI/pytorch-lightning/docs/source/introduction_guide.rst

 3. DataModules (recommended)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Defining free-floating dataloaders, splits, download instructions and such can get messy.
+Defining free-floating dataloaders, splits, download instructions, and such can get messy.
 In this case, it's better to group the full definition of a dataset into a `DataModule` which includes:

 - Download instructions